sagefy/sagefy/docs/Ideas.md

 ---

 Our memory system works by forming relationships.
 Mastery is the result of an organized thought process.
+Students link new information with information that they already know.

 ### What do we mean by "Build the Graph"?